mehmet-erim/ngxs-schematic/README.md

 "project": {
   "type": "string"
 },
 // Your module path for the importing NgModule.
-If you do not enter. ngxs-schematic will find automaticly.
+If you do not enter. ngxs-schematic will find automatically.
 "module": {
   "type": "string"
 },
 // Flag to setup the forRoot state or forFeature state.
 If you do not enter.
-Schematics will choose automaticly.
+Schematics will choose automatically.
 "forRoot": {
   "type": "boolean"
 },